Community Building

-There is no widely accepted definition of community engagement and the meaning can vary in different contexts.
-The following are some definitions of community engagement mainly in the context of vertical community engagement, particularly in relation to planning and decision making.
+There is no widely accepted definition of community engagement, and the meaning can vary in different contexts.
+The following are some definitions of community engagement, mainly in the context of vertical community engagement and planning and decision-making.

 Community engagement is a process enabling a public library to:

-• incorporate those values, concerns, and aspirations into a decision-making process or processes; and
+• Incorporate those values, concerns, and aspirations into a decision-making process or processes

 • Identify a long-term, broad vision for your community.
 Remember that the library is a part of the community.
-The vision should be about the community and the role that library can play to support a healthy community.
+The vision should be about the role the library can play to support a healthy community.

 • Identify who in your community should be involved in the conversation.
 Who is interested in building a healthy, strong community?

 • Review the resources listed below and others as well.
 Pick one that best fits your situation.
-Or, better yet, use parts from all resources that apply.
+Or use parts from all resources that apply.

 • Make a commitment as director to maintain the activities of community engagement as an ongoing part of your responsibility as a library director.
-And make sure that your board understands the importance of community building and supports the library’s efforts in in this area.
+Make sure your board understands the importance of community building and supports the library’s efforts in in this area.

 • Think big, but realistically.
 What relationships can you build and successfully maintain?
-Keeping the conversation going is important so that individuals can be heard and can contribute.
+Keeping the conversation going is important so individuals can be heard and contribute.

 • Use your library community connections to discover what other communities are doing.
 Learn from your colleagues.
 Or better yet, if your communities are close geographically, work together.

 Today’s world of information is changing quickly.
-It has always been a tough road to go alone, but today seems to be even tougher.
+It is a tough road to go alone.
 Here are some reasons why community building makes the easier for all concerned:

 • Building collaborative partnerships with other like-minded organizations in your community can maximize the impact of your library’s long-term vision.
 If you are a one-person library, you may not be working 40 hours a week at this position.
 Therefore, you need help.

-• Engaging others in the community can help the director and the library board keep the library relevant, regardless of the fast-changing world in which we live.
+• Engaging others in the community can help the director and the library board keep the library relevant.

-• Community engagement builds strong communities which in turn impact the use and viability of the local public library.
+• Community engagement builds strong communities that in turn impact the use and viability of the local public library.

 Resources